Estimating Gaussian mixtures using sparse polynomial moment systems: Abstract

 \section{Abstract}

-The method of moments is a statistical technique for density estimation that solves a system of moment equations to estimate the parameters of an unknown distribution.
+The method of moments is a classical statistical technique for density estimation that solves a system of moment equations to estimate the parameters of an unknown distribution.
 A fundamental question critical to understanding identifiability asks how many moment equations are needed to get finitely many solutions and how many solutions there are.
 We answer this question for classes of Gaussian mixture models using the tools of polyhedral geometry.
-Using these results, we present an algorithm that performs parameter recovery, and therefore density estimation, for high dimensional Gaussian mixture models that scales linearly in the dimension.
+In addition, we show that a generic Gaussian $k$-mixture model is identifiable from its first $3k+2$ moments.
+Using these results, we present a homotopy algorithm that performs parameter recovery for high dimensional Gaussian mixture models where the number of paths tracked scales linearly in the dimension. \\ \\